 Spring is, for the most part, the driest time of year, except in the eastern part of the country.
 Otherwise, precipitation is at its heaviest in winter and autumn.
 Snow is not a common occurrence, but some parts of the country may experience frost.

-Weather in Ireland is certainly no drawcard, but the little rainbows that follow short spurts of rainfall and the relatively mild temperatures also don't make it the most miserable of destinations.
+Weather in Ireland is certainly no drawcard, but the little rainbows that follow short spurts of rainfall and the resultant verdant glades and valleys mean that the climate does have its advantages.